felidadae/owca/workloads/README.rst

 workload_name           yes                      Identifies a pair of application        - cassandra_ycsb
                                                  and its load generator (if              - twemcache_rpc_perf in use).                                - tensorflow_inference
-workload_version_name   yes                      Used to seperate between different      - small
+workload_version_name   no (default)             Used to seperate between different      - small
                                                  configuration of a given workload;      - big for instance one may want to run two instances of a cassandra_ycsb